DanielDaCosta/firebase-chat-bot/README.md

 # Firebase Chatbot

-Firebase chatbot is a platform powered by Generative AI that is designed for instantaneous and continuous dialogue.
+Firebase chatbot is a platform powered by Gemini that is designed for instantaneous and continuous dialogue.

 ## Tools